evhub/coconut/DOCS.md

 ```coconut
 __slots__ = ()
 ```
 which will need to be put in the subclass body before any method or attribute definitions.
+If you need to inherit magic methods from a base class in your `data` type, such subclassing is the recommended method, as the `data ... from ...` syntax will ovewrite any magic methods in the base class with magic methods built for the new `data` type.

 ##### Rationale